Mayank830205/Visual-Basic-Projects/README.md

-these all the project are visual basic
+these all the project are of visual basic 6.0--> Requirements
- Requirements
  1.Ms Access 2010
  2.Microsoft visual Basic 6.0